 Finally, he also claims he scored 420 in Part 1, and 360 in Part 2 on the CMA exam.

 Furthermore, he says he began his career in the accounting field as a clerk back in 2001.
-Later, he moved up the ranks until at 25 years old he was promoted to Corporate Controller at a multi-million dollar company in Southern California.
+Later, he moved up the ranks until he was promoted to Corporate Controller.
 He says, “I know firsthand that the knowledge gained from the CMA designation helped me thrive as a Management Accountant.”

 Pro

-Similar to CMAexcel’s instructor mentoring feature, Nathan answers questions by weekly live call or email.
+Similar to Becker CMA’s feature, Nathan answers questions by weekly live call or email.

 2. More Video Lectures

 CMA Exam Academy has more than 100 hours of video lectures.
-This is considerably more than Hock (~60 hours), Gleim (~40 hours) and Wiley CMAexcel (23 hours).
+This is considerably more than HOCK (~62 hours), Gleim (~70 hours), and Becker (check out this Becker CMA vs. Gleim CMA comparison to learn more).

-These videos are 100% mobile-friendly, available until you pass and you get updates automatically.
-If you are a candidate who learns really well from video lectures, this could be a big selling point for you.
+These videos are 100% mobile-friendly and are available until you pass.
+Plus, you get updates automatically.
+If you are a candidate who learns well from video lectures, this could be a big selling point.

-As you see in the video, the interactive textbook is a great way to minimize the disadvantages of electronic books.
-There are features such as highlighting, adding bookmarks and comments, with embedded little quizzes through the book makes it a lot more fun and effective to read.
-Some people just really like (and need) to have their study material physically in their hand.
+The interactive textbook is a way to minimize the disadvantages of electronic books.
+There are features such as highlighting and adding bookmarks and comments.
+And embedded little quizzes throughout the book makes it a lot more fun and effective to read.
+Some people really like (and need) to have their study material physically in their hands.
 This interactive textbook is kind of the best of both worlds.
+Moreover, nearly every other CMA prep course also offers interactive textbooks.

 4. Audio Review Available

-This is also quite unique for CMA review course materials.
-These audio lectures are in essence the audio versions of the video lectures.
+The audio lectures are, in essence, the audio versions of the video lectures.
 This provides flexibility and another form of studying since many people prefer to listen and study on the go.
 Students can download these files and take them with them wherever they go.
+Gleim CMA offers audio lectures as well, but unlike CMA Academy, their audio lectures are 100% unique.

 5. 100% Refund if Not Pass the First Time

-This is what Nathan offers: Pass the first time or 100% refund.
-To me, it’s equally attractive to the options offered by Wiley and Gleim (they offer free trials with no initial commitment), and certainly better than Hock.
-There’s really no risk involved in a 100% refund policy.
-You pass or you get your money back.
-Simple!
+This is what Nathan offers: Pass the first time or receive a 100% refund.
+To me, it’s equally attractive to the options offered by Becker and Gleim (they offer free trials with no initial commitment).
+HOCK has a unique guarantee that you will pass your exam, or they will pay for your next attempt.

 Cons